Dyalog/ride/docs/protocol.md

 ```
 Request a connection to a specific item (RIDE or interpreter).

-#Sent from a Process manager to a RIDE or Interpreter
+##Sent from a process manager to RIDE or an interpreter
 <a name=ConnectToSucceded></a>
 ```json
 ["ConnectToSucceded",{"remoteId":123,"identity":1,"protocolNumber":...}]